rc0004/HalvedPlanetSpawn/README.md

 **REQUIREMENTS**

-ModLauncher v1.2.1, which can be downloaded here -- https://github.com/DW2MC/DW2ModLoader/releases/tag/v1.2.1
+If playing DW2 1.0.3.3 you will need at least version ModLauncher v1.2.1, which can be downloaded here -- https://github.com/DW2MC/DW2ModLoader/releases/tag/v1.2.1

+For 1.0.3.5 and later versions, [install ModLauncher v1.2.2](https://github.com/DW2MC/DW2ModLoader/releases/tag/v1.2.2)

 **WHAT THIS MOD DOES**